Shehabalaa/Viola-Jones-Face-Detection/README.md

 # Viola-Jones-Face-Detection
-Implementation of Facmouse paper of Viola-Jones-Face-Detection using python and opencv
+Implementation of famous paper of Viola-Jones-Face-Detection using python and opencv

 Result with weak 5 stage classifier
 ![](/SourceCode/detectedfacesgood.jpg)